jgato/jgato/random_docs/Debugging monitoring stack on Openshift.md

-# Debugging monitoring stack on Openshift
+# Debugging monitoring stack on Openshift and Telco environments

-The following tutorial will cover a possible way of debugging Openshift monitoring stack (aka Prometheus/NodeExporter).
-Actually, our main objective is the node_exporter pod.
+The following tutorial will cover a possible way of debugging Openshift monitoring stack.

+Observing monitoring stack includes the behavior of:

+* Prometheus, which is gathering metrics.
+- node_exporter which provides metrics from node physical resources, like devices, cpu, etc

+- kubelet which provides some Kubernetes metrics (like pods) with the cAdvisor

+For this experiment, our main focus will be node_exporter, which is more affected when more devices have to be tracked.
+In Baremetal servers this will have a higher impact.

 We are trying to simulate a Telco/RAN environment, where optimizing the platform is really important.

+> These systems need to optimize platform at maximum.
+Only an small set of CPUs are assigned for platform (OS, Openshift, etc) and the others are used by the user to run client's workloads.
+In these scenarios, optimizing each component of Openshif is very important, to have more CPUs for the Telco client's workloads.

 The tutorial will cover 3 different steps